Filing a Dire Need Letter

 Many people applying for Social Security Disability (SSD) benefits often experience delays in the process.
-This can put them in a difficult financial situation, where they may risk of losing access to basic needs and necessities.
+This can put them in a difficult financial situation, where they may be in danger of losing access to basic needs and necessities.

 Applicants may be able to speed up the SSD claim review process in a few special cases.
 Those situations that are considered critical by the Social Security Administration (SSA) can require special processing and speed up the process.